stgeorgeshurstville/bulletin/index.md

 ---

 ### Sermon Series:
-## Following Jesus - First passion prediction
+## Following Jesus - Second passion prediction
 ---
-#### O come, let us worship and bow down, let us kneel before the Lord, our Maker.
-For he is our God, and we are the peopel of his pasture, and the sheep of his hand.
+#### God so loved the world that he gave his only Son, that whoever believes in him should not perish but have eternal life.
-##### Psalm 95.6-7
+##### John 3:16
 ---
 We are gathering in person!
 For people who can’t gather in person, we have these 3 options: